yakimka/picodi/README.md

     print("Client Timeout:", client.timeout)

-async def main():
-    # Initialize dependencies on the application startup.
-This will create the
+# `lifespan` will initialize dependencies on the application startup.
+#   This will create the
 #   httpx.AsyncClient instance and cache it for later use.
 Thereby, the same
 #   client will be reused for all requests.
 This is important for connection
 #   pooling and performance.
+Because it's created on app startup,
-    # Also `init_dependencies` call will allow to pass asynchronous `get_nasa_client`
-    #   into synchronous functions.
+#   it will allow to pass asynchronous `get_nasa_client` into synchronous functions.
-    await init_dependencies()
+# And closing all inited dependencies after the function execution.
+@lifespan(dependencies_for_init=[get_nasa_client])
+async def main():
     print_client_info()

     apod_data = await get_apod(date(2011, 7, 19))